Biden to restore 3 national monuments cut by Trump

 “Thank you, President Biden,” Rokala said in a statement.
 “You have listened to Indigenous tribes and the American people and ensured these landscapes will be protected for generations to come.”

 Trump's cuts ironically increased the national attention to Bears Ears, Rokala said.
-She called on the federal government to increase funding to manage the landscape and handle growing crowds.
+She called on the federal government to boost funding to manage the landscape and handle growing crowds.

 Haaland, the first Indigenous Cabinet secretary, traveled to Utah in April to visit the monuments, becoming the latest federal official to step into what has been a yearslong public lands battle.
 She submitted her recommendations on the monuments in June.